What To Know

 What Devices Support Wi-Fi Calling?

-Almost all iPhones and Android smartphones nowadays have Wi-Fi calling function built in.
+Almost all iPhones and Android smartphones nowadays have a built-in Wi-Fi calling function.

 Apple introduced the Wi-Fi calling feature with the iPhone 6.
 Since Android is quite scattered, it’s unclear which was the first Android phone to launch with the feature.